haskellfoundation/HaskellSchool/README.md

 # Elixir School

+> Haskell school was built on the model and using the code of elixir school.
+> You can find elixir school at [ElixirSchool.com](https://elixirschool.com).

 > Elixir School is the premier destination for people seeking to learn and master the Elixir programming language.

 You can access lessons at [ElixirSchool.com](https://elixirschool.com).